errata-ai/vale.sh/content/en/docs/topics/vocab/index.md

 `reject.txt`&mdash;that contain one word, phrase, or regular expression per line.

-The effects of using a custom `Vocab` are as follows:

-* Entries in `accept.txt` are added to every exception list in all styles listed in `BasedOnStyles`&mdash;meaning that you now only need to update your project's *vocabulary* to customize third-party styles (rather than the styles themselves).
+Entries in `accept.txt` will be added to every exception list in all styles listed in `BasedOnStyles`.
+To customize third-party styles, you now only need to update your project's *vocabulary* (rather than the styles themselves).

+A custom `Vocab` automatically affects your rules as follows:

-* Entries in `accept.txt` are automatically added to a substitution rule (`Vale.Terms`), ensuring that any occurrences of these words or phrases exactly match their corresponding entry in `accept.txt`.
+* `accept.txt` entries are added to a substitution rule (`Vale.Terms`), ensuring that any occurrences of these words or phrases exactly match their corresponding entry in `accept.txt`.

-* Entries in `reject.txt` are automatically added to an existence rule (`Vale.Avoid`) that will flag all occurrences as errors.
+* `reject.txt` entries are added to an existence rule (`Vale.Avoid`) that will flag all occurrences as errors.

-This means that your exceptions can be developed independent of a style, allowing you to use the same exceptions with multiple styles or switch styles without having to re-implement them.
+This allows you to develop exceptions independent of a style.
+You can use the same exceptions with multiple styles or switch styles without having to re-implement them.

 ## Folder structure